 To take advantage of their automatic home delivery service, you’ll simply need to complete a short five-step questionnaire on the Second Nature website, including the number of filters you require, as well as their sizing, quality, and delivery frequency (e.g., every one, two, or three months, or on a custom schedule).

-As we'll discuss in a moment, the answers you provide to these questions directly impact your per-filter price.
+As we'll discuss in a moment, the answers you provide to these questions directly impact your pre-filter price.
 First, though, let's briefly examine the essential roles that air filters play in keeping you comfortable inside your home.

-Why is it Important to Regularly Change Your HVAC Air Filter?
+Why Is It Important to Regularly Change Your HVAC Air Filter?

 HVAC (heating, ventilation, and air conditioning) filters are made from a wide variety of materials, although the most common include spun fiberglass or pleated paper or cloth, which are cut into squares or rectangles and enclosed inside cardboard frames.